nomtam/yarden-sportipy/CR_README.md

 ## Things to Preserve
-* Using `logging` instead of mere `print` statements
+* Using a logging module.
 * Type Hints! - Althought not all of the code was covered, great job on using typings.
-They help a ton when working / reading someone elses code, without much effort \.
+They help a ton when working / reading someone elses code, without much effort.
-*